qiubs/DSE2018/README.md

 # Code for 2018 Qualifying Exam

 This repository contains the code used for my 2018 Qualifying exam, which used data from the 2018 Zillow prize hosted by Kaggle.
-Notebooks Part 1-3 focus on data analysis and visualization and Notebook Part 4 performs on modeling using LightGBM.
+Notebooks Part 1-3 focus on data analysis and visualization and Notebook Part 4 performs modeling using LightGBM.

 To run this code, first download and extract the Zillow dataset from the url below: